mrDoctorWho/prosody-captcha/README.md

 **Introduction**

-Prosody-captcha is a little modification of prosody's "mod_register.lua" module that provides captcha protection for registration form.
+Prosody-captcha is a little modification for standard prosody's module "mod_register.lua" that provides captcha protection for registration form.

 **Installation**